Bringing a Claim for Libel

 What Counts as Publication of Libel?

-The libel has to be published, if you want to bring a claim.
+You have to be able to prove that the libel about you has to be published to third parties, if you want to bring a claim.
 Publication of libel means that the untrue words or statement must be read by at least one other person.

-The law will not infer that a statement has been published just because it appears on the internet.
-This means that if the untrue statement has been made about you online, you should screenshot it and any reactions or responses to it (such as re-tweets, comments, likes or shares) so that you can prove that the libel has been read by third parties.
+The law will not infer that a statement has been read by anyone just because it appears on the internet.
+It is up to the claimant to prove that other people have read and believed the untrue statements about them.
+This means that if the untrue statement has been made about you online, you should screenshot the statement itself, as well as any reactions or responses to it (such as re-posts, comments, likes or shares) so that you can prove that the libel has been read by third parties.

 A statement is libellous and untrue if it: